Cheryl Lynn: 1987–98: Whatever It Takes, Good Time and The Real Thing

 In 1989, Lynn released the top 10 single "Every Time I Try to Say Goodbye", from her eighth album, Whatever It Takes.

 She began the 1990s without a record contract.
 She did mostly session work for Richard Marx albums, Rush Street (1991) and Paid Vacation (1994), as well as Luther Vandross' 1996 Your Secret Love album.
 During 1995, after a six-year hiatus from recording her own material, Lynn teamed with producer/songwriter Teddy Riley (formerly of the new jack swing music group Guy), to record her ninth album, Good Time.
 It was released in Japan and the UK, and later in the United States as an imported CD.
-It featured on the nightclub-fave single album "Guarantee for My Heart".

 In 1996, Sony Records/Legacy released Got to Be Real – The Best of Cheryl Lynn, which included Lynn's most successful recordings from her years with Columbia Records.
 This was followed soon by another compilation CD, The Real Thing, which featured other recordings from Lynn's first six albums.

 Two years later, she performed on HBO's Sinbad's Summer Soul Jam 4 (1998), hosted by comedian Sinbad.

 Later career

 During the new millennium, Lynn toured Japan and did an occasional gig in the United States, performing at charity events in her hometown of Los Angeles.
 In 2000, she worked with hip-hop musician Jay Supreme on his single "Your Love (Encore)", which was an updated version of "Encore."
 She performed on ABC's The Disco Ball...
 A 30-Year Celebration, broadcast during January 2003.
 In 2004, she recorded the song "Sweet Kind of Life," which was also written and produced by Jam & Lewis, for the soundtrack to the 2004 film Shark Tale.
 In 2005, Lynn's song "Got to Be Real" was inducted into the Dance Music Hall of Fame.
 On May 23, 2006, Collectables Records re-released her 1981 album In the Night and 1982's Instant Love, in a double CD package form.
 It was the first time ever that either album was released as a CD in the United States.

-Lynn is considered an influence on some of today's R&B female singers, including Mary J. Blige, who, alongside Will Smith, covered Lynn's song ("Got to Be Real").
+Lynn is considered an influence on some of today's R&B female singers, including Mary J. Blige, who, alongside Will Smith, covered and remixed Lynn's song "Got to Be Real", also for Shark Tale.
 Japanese pop singer Kumi Koda covered the song for her 2010 single album Gossip Candy.

 In April 2010, "Got to Be Real" charted for the first time in the UK, peaking at number 70 on the UK Singles Chart.